idanhuang/Leetcode/2021 tracker.md

    - [1265]Print Immutable Linked List in Reverse, Medium
    - [1570]Dot Product of Two Sparse Vectors, Medium
    - [1476]Subrectangle Queries, Medium
+   - [1689]Partitioning Into Minimum Number Of Deci-Binary Numbers, Medium
 * 4/13
    - [230]Kth Smallest Element in a BST, Medium
    - [1455]Check If a Word Occurs As a Prefix of Any Word in a Sentence, Easy